-2. A window will open that allows you to select the location where vou want to save the configuration file.
+2. A window will open that allows you to select the location where you want to save the configuration file.
 Select a location.
-You can name the file anything you want, or use the default name "Config".
+You can name the file anything you want, or use the default name "user.conf".
 Be sure to name the file so you can locate it yourself later.
-When vou have selected the location and name of the file, click "Save".
+When you have selected the location and name of the file, click "Save".

-3. When the save is complete, you will see this window.
+3. When the save is complete, you will see the window below.
 Click "Close".